jyidiego/raxcloud_queue_demo/README.md

 Instance building...
 100% complete
 Finished

-4. ssh into your completed server, you can use nova to do this: nova ssh queue.demo
+4. ssh into your completed server, you can use nova to do this by running: nova ssh queue.demo

 You'll see something similiar to this: